learn-co-students/nyc-web-010620/monsters-most-wanted-master/README.md

+pull your cohort repo!
+go to folder =====>	monster-most-wanted-master npm install npm start begin!!!!

+monsters also have description (string)
+     and locations (array of strings)

 ## Features
 - Flip View of Monster Card.
 Back side should show details & locations & button to start hunting.
-Button should change the monster to being hunted... somehow
-- Campaigns Container, showing Monster Cards of the Monsters you're hunting including buttons to give up the hunt or confirm vanquishing
-- Monster Card Update: conditional rendering to show vanquished monsters differently to show that they're finished
+- Now.. when they click on the button on the back... add the monster to my campaigns...

+### Round 1
+- X components
+    - monsterCard class component renders front or back
+    - monsterCardFront (functional)
+    - monsterCardBack (functional)

+- X state thangs
+    - on monsterCard (class) state = { front: true }
+    - ??? scope of state in monsterCard
+    - ??? when we click a monsterCard to add to campaign does it remove from mostWanted

+- X events
+    - onClick or onMouseOver monsterCard (some div somewhere) defined & invoked
+    - setState on monsterCard to flip front value (true/false)

 ## Questions
 - What components are you using?